 The second editor is an Advanced editor.
-The Advanced editor contains 5 inputs boxes where specific times can be specifed, such as; the months of the year, days of the month, days of the week, hours of the day, and minutes of the hour.
-Each of these can be used to fine tuned when you schedule runs.
+The Advanced editor contains 5 input boxes where specific times can be specified, such as; the months of the year, days of the month, days of the week, hours of the day, and minutes of the hour.
+Each of these can be used to fine-tune when your schedule runs.

-Lets put them into an example.
-If we want a schedules to run every 30 minutes.
+Let's put them into an example.
+If we want a schedule to run every 30 minutes.
 We can set the top box to "Every 30 Minutes", and then leave the rest.

-To set the time the schedules should run in the Advanced editor, we can specify the times in tne input boxes.
-In each of the boxes you will need to specify when you want the schedule to run.
+To set the time the schedules should run in the Advanced editor, we can specify the times in the input boxes.
+In each of the boxes, you will need to specify when you want the schedule to run.
 The times in the Advanced editor are specified using the cron timing format.
-With each part, such as minutes or hours, having a separate input box.
+Each part, such as minutes or hours, has a separate input box.